Welcome to the Quantum Portugal Initiative

 The Second Quantum Revolution

-With the Quantum Portugal Initiative, we are setting the foundations to train a generation of quantum scientist and technologies to make the contribute to the second quantum revolution.
+With the Quantum Portugal Initiative, we are setting the foundations to train a generation of quantum scientists and technologies to contribute to the second quantum revolution.

-Our goal, train a new generation of PhD students in the area of quantum science and technology
+Our goal is to train a new generation of PhD students in the area of quantum science and technology

 There is an urgent need for institutions and countries to face this new wave of scientific and technological innovations.
 In this context, there is a need in Europe to gather critical mass in order for Europe to be competitive in this new fast progressing area worldwide.
-To that end, by opening a special call-in this area there is a possibility for Portuguese research to be competitive in a European context by training a new generation of PhD students in the area of quantum science and technology.
+To that end, by opening a special call-in, Portuguese research can be competitive in a European context by training a new generation of PhD students in the area of quantum science and technology.

 Call details for PhD Students in Quantum